aristanetworks/avd-workshops/workshops/cicd-basics.md

 ## Getting started

 This repository leverages the dual data center (DC) ATD.
 If you are not leveraging the ATD, you may still leverage this repository for a similar deployment.
-Please note some updates may have to be made for the reachability of nodes and CloudVision (CVP) instances.
+Please note that some updates may have to be made for the reachability of nodes and CloudVision (CVP) instances.
 This example was created with Ansible [AVD](https://avd.sh/en/stable/) version `3.8.1`.

 ### Local installation